 1 October 2019 – The 2019 WHO AWaRe Classification Database was developed on the recommendation of the WHO Expert Committee on Selection and Use of Essential Medicines.
 It includes details of 180 antibiotics classified as Access, Watch or Reserve, their pharmacological classes, Anatomical Therapeutic Chemical (ATC) codes and WHO Essential Medicines List status.
 It is intended to be used as an interactive tool for countries to better support antibiotic monitoring and optimal use.

 WHO convenes global stakeholders to improve access to assistive technology

-On 22 and 23 August WHO will hold a global consultation on assistive technology to gauge global demand and supply, bottlenecks to access and ways to improve the availability of quality-assured, affordable assistive products for everyone who needs them.
+On 22 and 23 August WHO held a global consultation on assistive technology to gauge global demand and supply, bottlenecks to access and ways to improve the availability of quality-assured, affordable assistive products for everyone who needs them.

 WHO issues new recommendation on antivenom for snakebites

 After a comprehensive risk assessment, WHO has issued its first positive recommendation for the use of EchiTAbGTM, an Antivenom to treat snakebites of medical relevance in the northern part of Sub-Saharan Africa, namely the west and east African carpet viper.
 These snakes are present in about 20 countries in the northern part of Sub-Saharan Africa* and are known to cause the most cases of snakebite deaths in the world.

 New Essential Medicines and Diagnostics Lists published today